tzuhua21/dog-breed-application/README.md

 * React

-* AWS S3

-* AWS Lambda
+* aws-sdk@2.1381.0 for (AWS S3, AWS Lambda, AWS Rekognition)

-* AWS Rekognition
+* react-native-community/blur@4.3.0

 * React Native components such as View, Text, TextInput, TouchableOpacity, and StyleSheet

-* ImagePicker for launching the camera and choosing image from device.
+* react-native-image-picker@5.3.1 for launching the camera and choosing image from device.

 * Geolocation from react-native-geolocation-service for accessing the device's GPS data